THE CHIEF EXECUTIVE OFFICER RECOMMENDS THE FOLLOWING

 - providing accelerated and enriched learning opportunities.

-Students must accept the terms of the CPS Acceptable Use Policy and the CPS Uniform Discipline Code when granted permission to take an Internet-delivered course for credit toward high school graduation.
-Students also will be required to take final course exams under the supervision of a proctor at the local high school.
+Students must accept the terms of the CPS Acceptable Use Policy and the CPS Student Code of Conduct when granted permission to take an Internet-delivered course for credit toward high school graduation.
+Students will also be required to take final course exams under the supervision of a proctor at the local high school.
 On-line teachers or the local high school can require students to perform other tasks or assessments connected with an Internet-delivered course in a proctored situation.
 To ensure appropriate curriculum counseling, students must obtain permission from the principal of the local high school before enrollment in any virtual high school course.
 Schools are required to have the appropriate school counselor and/or teacher adviser review the student’s current educational plan and transcript before selection of and enrollment in any virtual high school course.

-A student who successfully completes courses from an approved virtual high school site that is accredited by one of the six regional accrediting associations or CPS may receive high school credit provided all of the following conditions are met:
+A student who successfully completes courses from an approved virtual high school vendor that is accredited by one of the six regional accrediting associations or CPS may receive high school credit provided all of the following conditions are met:

 - prior written approval for enrollment is obtained from the principal;